US STOCKS-Wall St slides as rising Treasury yields snuff out stock rally | Headlines

 The Institute for Supply Management's services industry employment gauge also shot up suggesting demand for labor remains strong, while the overall industry slowed modestly in September.
 The private payrolls and ISM reports come ahead of a more comprehensive and closely watched employment report from the Labor Department for September on Friday.

-Energy was the sole gainer, up 0.3% after OPEC+ agreed its deepest cuts to oil production since the 2020 COVID pandemic.
+Energy stocks were the sole gainer, up 1.5% after OPEC+ agreed its deepest cuts to oil production since the 2020 COVID pandemic, curbing supply in an already tight market.
 Twitter Inc lost momentum in line with its peers, a day after surging 22% after billionaire Elon Musk decided to proceed with his original $44-billion bid to take the social media company private.

-Tesla Inc, the electric car maker headed by Musk, slid 5%.
-Declining issues outnumbered advancers for a 7.56-to-1 ratio on the NYSE and a 4.14-to-1 ratio on the Nasdaq.
+Tesla Inc, the electric-car maker headed by Musk, slid 6.1%.
+Declining issues outnumbered advancers for a 5.29-to-1 ratio on the NYSE and a 3.36-to-1 ratio on the Nasdaq.

-The S&P index recorded one new 52-week high and nine new lows, while the Nasdaq recorded 26 new highs and 63 new lows.
+The S&P index recorded two new 52-week highs and nine new lows, while the Nasdaq recorded 29 new highs and 80 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)